Ahren-Chen/Ahren-Chen.github.io/README.md

 - May 17: Worked on setting up the project pages for the "Get a Grip" project.
 - May 26: Finished on "Get a Grip" project page.
 Finished "Revenge of the Recycling System" project page.
 - June 1: Finished "Power in the Community" project page.
 Set up home page for Skybox and Tub projects.
+- June 2: Finished "Skybox" project page and have a template set up for Tub project.

 ## Project setup